bravoalpha79/Googly-cricket-glossary/README.md

     Following the above mentioned corrections, all user stories have been tested as successfully fulfilled.

-5. Testing on a mobile device (Sony Xperia XZ2 compact) revealed the following issue:
+5. Testing on a mobile device (Sony Xperia XZ2 compact) revealed the following issues:
     - _If the first letter of a search term is uppercase, the search returns no results even though entries starting with the lowercase letter exist._

         Fixed by forcing the search form input to lowercase before initiating search.
     Python code revalidated OK.
     Subsequent testing of the search function OK.
+   - _The word display (word frame) and the add word / entry word forms are too narrow on a mobile screen._

+        Fixed by removing the Materialize offset and extending the column width to 12 on small screens.
+        Materialize column widths for medium and large screens have also been adjusted (addword.html and editword.html).
+        HMTL code revalidated OK.
+        Subsequent display testing OK.